 Koh Chang Thailand Luxury Hotel

-If you are looking for a luxurious beach vacation, then you have found your dream destination at the Panviman.
-The resort is a 10 minute drive away from the main tourist area, and sits on a secluded beach.
+If you are looking for a luxurious beach vacation, then you have found your dream destination at the Sanithiya.
+The resort is a 10-minute drive away from the main tourist area and sits on a secluded beach.

 The service at the hotel is exceptional and its restaurant and breakfast buffet are both high quality.
 Their rooms, many equipped with their own hot tub with soothing jets, are reputed to be the best on the island – an accolade that is well deserved.
-The Panviman also provides a free shuttle into the main tourist areas that runs about every hour.
+The Santhiya Tree also provides a free shuttle into the main tourist areas that run about every hour.